jlwoodwa/puddle/PLANNING.md

 Design Document
 ===============

-The purpose of this document is to plan and describe puddle's design and implementation.
+The purpose of this document is to plan and describe puddle's design.